The Names of God

 Jehovah Shalom – The Lord our Peace

 - Prayer.
 We must take everything to God in prayer.
-Peter said, “Casting all your care upon Him, because He cares for you” (1 Peter 5:7 KJV).
+“Casting all your care upon Him, because He cares for you” (1 Peter 5:7).
 Jesus said, “Come to Me, all you who labor and are heavy laden, and I will give you rest” (Matthew 11:28).
-However, we must not stop there.
+We must not stop there.
 All too often we are fixed on prayer for the negatives in life, but this focuses on that which produces anxiety.

 - Praise.
 Prayer focuses on the negative whereas praise focuses on the solution.
 Thanksgiving is essential to peace.
 “With thanksgiving, let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and minds.”
 We read, “Let the peace of Christ rule in your hearts, to which indeed you were called in one body; and be thankful” (Colossians 3:15).

 - Positive.
 All praying must be followed by praising God for the outcome in advance, along with a positive outlook – dwelling on the positive.
-Paul went on in verse eight challenging us to focus on the positive, “Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy—meditate on these things” (Philippians 4:8).
+Verse eight challenges us to focus on the positive.

 Jehovah Tsidkenu – The Lord our Righteousness